akshaj99/COSC310A2/README.md

 ```

 listing:

-#1) Requirement Analyzing.
+1. Requirement Analyzing.

-#2) Design Friend "Mike".
+1. Design Friend "Mike".
-	a.
-Hobbies
+	1. Hobbies
 		1. Type of hobby
-		2. Reaction to this hobby
+		1. Reaction to this hobby
-		3. Specification, like merits or deflects
+		1. Specification, like merits or deflects
-		4. Habbits
+		1. Habbits
-	b.
-Responce
+	1. Responce
 		1. True or False statement
-		2. Keywords analysis
+		1. Keywords analysis
-		3. Call to Hobbies for matching keywords
+		1. Call to Hobbies for matching keywords

-#3) Coding.
+1. Coding.
-	a.
-List of adjectives
+	1. List of adjectives
-	b.
-List of hobbies
+	1. List of hobbies
-	c.
-List of doubts
+	1. List of doubts
-	d.
-List of reasons
+	1. List of reasons

-#4) Testing.
+1. Testing.
-	a.
-Reasonable user
+	1. Reasonable user
 		1. Enter the hobby
-		2. Ask for benefits or introduce the hobby if the answer is no
+		1. Ask for benefits or introduce the hobby if the answer is no
-		3. Ask habbit of the hobby
+		1. Ask habbit of the hobby
-		4. Try different hobbies
+		1. Try different hobbies
-	b.
-Trouble maker
+	1. Trouble maker
 		1. Enter gibberish in all stages
-		2. Use inproper language during the communication
+		1. Use inproper language during the communication

-#5) Deployment.
+1. Deployment.

-#6) Maintenance.
+1. Maintenance.